-No one likes to think about things going wrong, but when you run your own business, you just can't ignore the risk.
-Chances are, every business, at one point or another, will have to deal with unexpected challenges, difficulties or even disasters.
+No one likes to think about what could go wrong, but you can’t ignore the risk when you run your own business.
+Chances are, every business, at one point or another, will face unexpected challenges, difficulties or even disasters.
 What matters is that you’re ready to deal with them.

 How can businesses prepare for unforeseen challenges?
-It’s impossible to think of and deal with every potential business threat, but there are steps you can take to protect yourself and your business from the financial, natural or human difficulties that could arise.
+It’s impossible to think of and deal with every potential business threat.
+Still, you can take steps to protect yourself and your business from the financial, natural or human difficulties that could arise.

 What could happen to my business?

 Unforeseen disasters are, by definition, unexpected.
 However, the more you consider every possibility in advance, the less likely you are to be taken by surprise.
 Take the time to think about what could go wrong, and prepare a risk-management plan that outlines how you’ll deal with each possibility.

 The more prepared you are, the better you’ll be able to respond and keep your business safe and secure.
 Here are some of the scenarios to think about:

 - Natural disaster.
 Consider what would happen in the event of a natural disaster, such as a hurricane, tornado, earthquake, wildfire or flood.

 - Crisis.
 Unexpected crises can include a terrorism attack, mass shooting, riot or lockdown in your area.